Code-Inside/Blog/_posts/2015-09-29-wpf-chrome-embedded-and-webapi-selfhosting.md

 layout: post
 title: "WPF, Chrome Embedded and WebApi Selfhosted"
 description: "... or how to ditch XAML and use Web-Technology for a desktop app."
-date: 2015-09-23 23:30
+date: 2015-09-29 23:30
 author: robert.muehsig
 tags: [WPF, CEF, WebAPI]
 language: en
 ---
 {% include JB/setup %}

 Building "rich desktop clients" is not a very easy task.
-WPF can be a good choice, but if you have zero knowledge in XAML you might end up in hell.
-If you are more a "web guy" or just want to reuse existing code from your Web-App and want to stick to your .NET know-how this blogpost might come handy.
+WPF can be a good choice for "fat" Windows Apps, but if you have zero knowledge in XAML you might end up in hell, because...
+XAML, right?
+If you are more a "web guy" (like myself) or just want to reuse existing code from your Web-App and want to stick to your .NET know-how this blogpost might come handy.

 ## Cross Platfrom?

 If you want to go __real cross platform__ and don't have any issues with Javascript there are other options available: __[nw.js](http://nwjs.io/)__ or for more advanced use cases __[Electron](http://electron.atom.io/)__.
-Both frameworks seems like a good starting point, but in a "Windows Only"-environment (well... this is a bet...) or with an existing large .NET code base not the ideal solution.
+Both frameworks seems like a good starting point, but in a "Windows Only"-environment (well... this might be a bet on the future...) or with an existing large .NET code base not the ideal solution.

 ## The idea

 So, back to .NET land and the idea is clever and kinda stupid together: We want to build a small app that embeds a browser __and__ a server (this is more or less the same trick from Electron & co.).